RetroGamer74/ESP8266_Homebrew_2.0_Switch_Pegaswitch/README.md

 Important Notes
 ===============

 Nintendo Switch looks to be some issue when password is enabled in Wifi ESP8266 chip.
 I recommend not to set password while issue is fixed.
+If you already setup a password you have to reflash the firmware again to clean it.